+The courts have recognised that it is reasonable for a person in the position of a franchisor to impose a contractual restraint upon the competitive conduct of franchisees and that contractual restraints are known as restrictive covenants or agreements in restraint of trade.
 The case of SKIDS v.
-McNeill16 reached our Court of Appeal, which determined that a 90-day restraint was reasonable under the circumstances.
-Such agreements must not exceed the boundaries of the courts' opinion of reasonableness and there are two competing principles that govern the courts' decision-making process.
+McNeill19 reached our Court of Appeal, which determined that a 90-day restraint was reasonable under the circumstances.
+Such agreements must not exceed the boundaries of the courts' opinion of reasonableness, and there are two competing principles that govern the courts' decision-making process.